barryclark/jekyll-now/_posts/2020-04-11-OpenBanking-Part1.md

 **QTSP check**
 The European Commission publishes a machine-readable top-level ["List of Trusted Lists"][48] (LOTL).
 This is an [ETSI TS 119 612 XML document][49], acting as an index to the list of trusted QTSPs, published by each member state.
-For example, in the excerpt below, you can see the location of the Austrian list of QTSPs.
+For example, in the excerpt below, you can see the URL location of the Austrian list of QTSPs.
 ```xml
 ...
 <OtherTSLPointer>